 - Drag-and-drop builder and media library to walk you through website creation

-Price.
-Free.
-Paid plans start at $6/month.
+Price: Free.
+Paid plans start at $29 per month when paid annually.

-- Automatically responsive designs and image scaling
+- Responsive web designs and image scaling

 - Custom WYSIWYG editing to support content types and complex layouts

 - Ability to sell an unlimited amount of products

 - Features for selling services as well as products